-The Atlas Commercial pump/dispenser utilizes two conduits, one for AC power and second for the DC signals (the two conduits must be kept separate to reduce signal interference).
-The AC conduit carries AC power line and supplies power to the valves and motors, whereas the DC conduit delivers the RS-485 signal when used with a Islander PLUS, CFN PLUS, TopKAT PLUS, and PRIME systems, or Pulse Output when used for mechanical pump interfaces or other manufacturer's control system.
+When required, the AtlasX pump/dispenser utilizes two conduits, one for AC power and second for the DC signals (the two conduits must be kept separate to reduce signal interference).
+The AC conduit carries AC power line and supplies power to the valves and motors, whereas the DC conduit delivers the LAN Communications (CAT-5) signal when used with AtlasX PRIME systems, or Pulse Output when used for mechanical pump interfaces or other manufacturers control systems.

-When installed in a separate DC conduit, 18 American Wire Gauge (AWG) wires are required for installation.
-Although it is recommended that DC Commercial pump interface wires (RS-485 or Pulse Output) be run in a conduit separate from AC wires, they can be combined in the same conduit with AC wires provided UL-listed cable with the following specifications are used.
+When installed in a separate DC conduit, 18 American Wire Gauge (AWG) wires are required for Pulse out installation.
+Although it is recommended that the DC pulse out pump interface wires be run in a conduit separate from AC wires, they can be combined in the same conduit with AC wires when UL-listed cable with the following specifications is used.